bhdzllr/bhdzllr-2021/src/blog/how-to-start-with-css/index.md

 <figure>
   <hbs>
-  {{image "/blog/how-to-start-with-css/positioning-sticky.png" 'Four boxes, the first remains visible at the top of the document when the upper edge is reached throught scrolling. '}}
+  {{image "/blog/how-to-start-with-css/positioning-sticky.png" "Four boxes, the first remains visible at the top of the document when the upper edge is reached throught scrolling."}}
   </hbs>
   <figcaption>This box stays on top of the page and scrolls in the viewport when the upper edge is reached through scrolling.
 The screenshot shows that the fixed box is above the sticky box.
 With the property "z-index" the sticky box can be moved to the foreground so that it is displayed in front of all other boxes (<a href="positioning-demo.html">Positioning Demo</a>).</figcaption>
 </figure>